JoonHyeok-hozy-Kim/ai_paper_study/notes/lsa.md

        * Result)
          * The use of a term in a search query does not necessarily mean that a document containing or labeled by the same term is of interest.
          * Polysemy is one factor underlying **poor "precision."**
-  * 3 Factors that incurs current automatic indexing's failure
+  * Three Factors that incurs current automatic indexing's failure
     1. The way **index terms** are identified is incomplete.
         * How?
           * The terms used to describe or index a document typically **contain only a fraction** of the terms that users look it up under.